 It is important for parents and students to understand that writing a note to verify an absence does not excuse the absence.
-Absences are excused only if they meet the criteria listed under "Excused Absences" above; however, a doctor's note may be requested by the principal or designee when the student has had more than 10 absences in the school year due to illness.
+Absences are excused only if they meet the criteria listed under "Excused Absences" above; however, a doctor's note may be requested by the principal or designee when the student has been absent more than 10% of days enrolled in the school year due to illness.
 Absences that are not excused are marked unexcused in the student's records and can potentially lead to a SARB referral.